adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 <summary>🎯Q. What is an LLM </summary>

 - An LLM is a ⭐neural network⭐ designed to understand, generate, and respond to human-like text.
+- when LLM can generate the text which appear coherant and contextually relevant they does not possess human-like `consciousness` or `comprehension`.
 - Models like this often have tens or even hundreds of billions of parameters, which are the adjustable weights in the network that are optimized during training to predict the next word in a sequence.
 - The “large” in “large language model” refers to both the model’s size in terms of parameters and the immense dataset on which it’s trained.
 - Think of `parameters` as the number of knobs you can turn to adjust the model's behavior, and `training data` is like the vast library of books and articles the model reads to learn language patterns.